 In October 1992, Amnesty International called on the Romanian Government to initiate an independent, impartial inquiry into the alleged torture and ill-treatment of Roma in Pia_a Rahova, to make public its findings and to bring to justice all those found responsible.
 According to the Romanian authorities the 40 soldiers who participated in the alleged attack acted without the knowledge of their superiors and after drill hours.
-The investigation has not been completed because of "difficulties in hearing the witnesses and because the promised support from representitives of the Roma organization 'The Society of the Young Generation of Romas' has not been forthcoming".
-Amnesty International has learned from the representatives of the Roma organization referred to and the lawyer representing two of the victims of the Pia_a Rahova attack that they have not been called to participate in the official investigation and that no criminal proceedings have been initiated against any of the alleged perpetrators of this incident.
+Amnesty International was not informed what disciplinary measures had been taken against the soldiers who participated in this attack.